Mczeno/LeetCode/README.md

-# This Repository is used to store answers to leetcode questions
+# This repository is used to store answers to leetcode questions